Oxore/ds4-keyboard/Readme.md

 B: MSC=10
 ```

-If you don't see any entries for "Sony Interactive Entertainment something something..." and you are sure your USB cable is good, then go mess around with your kernel and find a way to enable DS4 support in the kernel.
+If you don't see any entries for "Sony Interactive Entertainment something something..." and you are sure that your USB cable is good, then go mess around with your kernel and find a way to enable DS4 support in the kernel.

-The line `H: Handlers=js0 event23` is what wee need. `event23` is the gamepad device.
-You may end up with different event number.
-You must use it in the following commands instead of `event23`.
+The line `H: Handlers=js0 event23` is what we need. `event23` is the gamepad event source that is gonna be intercepted and substituted but the program.
+You may end up with different number in this file name.
+You must use the proper file name you've got from `/proc/bus/input/devices` in the following commands instead of `event23`.

-Once again, if you are planning to use virtual keyboard as `user`, run this as root:
+Once again, if you are planning to use virtual keyboard as `user`, run this as root, to allow `user` to access the event source:

 ```
-chown user:user -R /dev/input/event23
+chown user:user /dev/input/event23
 ```

 Then run the program like this: